Photo taken at La Selva Biological Station, Costa Rica

 Click here to get current weather data for Bracy Hall

 My resume is here

-During Spring 2015 I will be teaching classes in Conservation Biology (BIO230) and Systems Thinking (CAP400) and supervising some senior internship and research projects
+During Fall 2015 I will be teaching classes in Ecology (BIO220) and Environmental Science (ENV190) and supervising some senior internship and research projects

 I am working with the FracTracker Alliance on a GIS based program, supported by the Herbert W. Hoover Foundation to investigate the impact on land use patterns of the expanding oil and gas industry in eastern Ohio.